civol/HDLRuby/README.md

 <destination> <= <source>
 ```

 The `<destination>` must be a reference to a signal, and the `<source>` can be any expression.
-A transmission has therefore exactly the same structure as a connection.
+A transmission has therefore the same structure as a connection.
 However, its execution model is different: whereas a connection is continuously executed, a transmission is only executed during the execution of its block.

 A block comprises a list of statements.
 It is used for adding hierarchy within a behavior.
 Blocks can be either parallel or sequential, i.e., their transmission statements are respectively non-blocking or blocking.
 By default, a top block is created when declaring a behavior, and it inherits from its execution mode.
-For example, with the following code, the top block of the behavior is sequential.
+For example, with the following code the top block of the behavior is sequential.

 ```ruby
 system :with_sequential_behavior do